Oleksandr-Zhabenko/keter-rate-limiting-plugin/README.md

 # keter-rate-limiting-plugin

 **keter-rate-limiting-plugin** is a modern, high-performance, and highly customizable rate-limiting plugin for [Keter](https://github.com/snoyberg/keter).
-It addresses [issue \#301](https://github.com/snoyberg/keter/issues/301) and brings robust, production-grade request throttling to Haskell web applications, featuring efficient in-memory caching and IP zone isolation.
+It addresses [issue \#301](https://github.com/snoyberg/keter/issues/301) and brings robust, production-grade request throttling to Haskell web applications, featuring efficient in-memory caching with HashMap-based lookups and IP zone isolation.

 This library is inspired by [rack-attack](https://github.com/rack/rack-attack) and and [Ruby on Rails](https://github.com/rails/rails) (for Keter.RateLimiter.Notifications) and provides a powerful middleware for Keter-managed applications, though it can be integrated with any WAI-compatible Haskell web stack.